ayoososanya/Hotel-Booking-Prediction/README.md

 ---

 ##  Project Structure
-hotel-booking-cancellation/
+- Notebook/ # Jupyter notebook(s) containing the analysis or modelling steps
-│
+- Summary Report/ # Written report or PDF summarizing the key findings
-├── data/ # Raw and cleaned hotel booking datasets
+- Visuals/ # Charts and visualizations created during the analysis
-├── visuals/ # Excel-generated charts and figures
+- data/ # Raw and cleaned dataset(s) used in the project
-├── summary_report/ # Project summary and analysis write-up (PDF or .docx) └── README.md # Project overview and documentation
+- README.md # Project overview and documentation

 ---